Data reviewed and confirmed for accuracy and freshness: (June/2026)

-It is important to note that ESAs and service animals both serve as health aid, but they have different legal identities, and one cannot be treated as the other.
+It is important to note that ESAs and service animals both serve as health aids, but they provide different forms of assistance and have different legal identities, and one cannot be treated as the other.
 Let’s take a brief look at their differences.

 The Difference Between Emotional Support Animals and Service Animals in Pennsylvania